 - Medical graduate with citizenship, residing and working in a low income or lower middle-income country as defined by the World Bank.

-- English language proficiency is required, Spanish speaking beneficial but not required.
+- English language proficiency is required.

 - Personal Statement describing scientific and medical background including any background/training in neurological diseases and research, how the fellowship will fit into local research goals and particular areas/diseases of interest in neuroinfectious diseases